clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/cli_build_projects.md

 [`tools.build`](https://github.com/clojure/tools.build)
-is a library for building artifacts in Clojure projects, which are typically library `.jar` files for deployment to repositories like [Clojars](https://clojars.org) for others to use or application `.jar` files to run on servers on in containers.
+is a library for building artifacts in Clojure projects, which are typically library `.jar` files for deployment to repositories like [Clojars](https://clojars.org) for others to use or application `.jar` files to run on servers or in containers.

 `tools.build` provides functions to copy files and directories, to run arbitrary commands and capture their output (with special support for `java` commands),